AY2425S1-CS2103-F13-4/tp/docs/DeveloperGuide.md

 The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete contact 1`.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** In the diagram below, we see that `delete contact 1` command invokes the function `deletePerson(p)`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** In the diagram below, we see that `delete contact 1` command causes the function `deletePerson(p)` to be invoked.
 In fact, `Person` is our class implementation for contacts.
 For the rest of this document, please note that "person" and "contact" are used interchangeably to refer to the same thing.
 </div>

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />